Natallia-A/EC2-terraform/README.md

     sudo unzip terraform_0.14.7_linux_amd64.zip
     sudo mv  terraform /bin
     terraform   --version
+    Add below code in terraform configuration files: provider.tf

+    terraform {
+  backend "s3" {
+    encrypt = true
+  }
+}
+## Notes on S3:
+bucket - s3 bucket name, has to be globally unique. key - Set some meaningful names for different services and applications, such as vpc.tfstate, application_name.tfstate, etc dynamodb_table - optional when you want to enable State Locking
    ## RUN COMMANDS:
    * terraform init
    * terraform plan
    * terraform apply
+   * Resources can be destroyed using the terraform destroy command, which is similar to terraform apply but it behaves as if all of the resources have been removed from the configuration.
    ## Using Ansible to install Docker we provide:

    create vi /etc/ansible/hosts